swcarpentry/DEPRECATED-bc/lessons/thw-python/vars-types/tutorial.md

 ### Pasting

-You can paste things into the ipython console by copying text from your machine with **ctrl+c** and typing **%paste** at the iPython prompt.
+You can paste things into the ipython console by copying text from your machine with **ctrl+c** and typing **%paste** at the IPython prompt.

 ### History

-iPython has a history.
+IPython has a history.
 If you press the up and down keys, you can access the history.

 ### Tab Completion

-iPython also has tab completion of previous commands.
+IPython also has tab completion of previous commands.
 Try typing "print" and then hit the tab key.

 ### Getting Help

-iPython has some nice help features.
+IPython has some nice help features.
 Lets say we want to know more about the integer data type.
 There are at least two ways to do this
 task: